 Salt & Wind Travel

-In the world of Mexican alcoholic liquor, mezcal (also spelled mescal) is having a moment.
-But did you know it’s been around for centuries?
-That’s also to say it predates the more well-known tequila, though technically tequila is a version of mezcal we’ll cover that.
+Mezcal (also spelled mescal) is having a moment.
+But did you know that it has been around for centuries?
+That’s also to say it predates the more well-known tequila.
+Although tequila is technically a version of mezcal, we’ll cover that later.

-So if you’ve ever been curious about what all the hype around mezcal is about we’ve got the scoop on this classic boozy Mexican spirit.
-To get you up to speed asap on the dynamic world of mezcal including the difference between mezcal and tequila, how mezcal is made, and how to drink it first let’s get to know its multi-cultural history that dates back to Mesoamerica.
+So if you’ve ever been curious about what all the hype around mezcal is about, we’ve got the scoop on this classic boozy Mexican spirit.
+To get you up to speed as soon as possible on the dynamic world of mezcal, including its differences from tequila, its production process, and how to enjoy it, let’s first explore its rich multicultural history.

-The word mezcal comes from the words “metl” (agave) and “ixcalli” (cooked) in Nahuatl, an Aztec language.
-Agave is a type of succulent and it’s also known as maguey.
+The word “mezcal” comes from the Nahuatl words “metl” (meaning “agave”) and “ixcalli” (meaning “cooked”), which are related to the Aztec language.
+Agave is a type of succulent, and it’s also known as maguey.

-Mezcal’s fuzzy origin story often weaves a thread between pulque, an alcoholic beverage the Olmecs, then later the Aztecs made by fermenting agave hearts, and a distillation technique the Spanish likely learned from Indigenous Filipinos and brought to Mexico in the 1500s.
+The origin story often weaves a thread between pulque, an alcoholic beverage made by the Olmecs and later the Aztecs by fermenting agave hearts, and a distillation technique that the Spanish likely learned from Indigenous Filipinos and brought to Mexico in the 1500s.

 In the 18th century, the Spanish crown banned all alcohol production in the Mexican colony to bolster its domestic products, which also resulted in a halt in wine production in regions like Valle de Guadalupe in the state of Baja California.
 Production resumed a decade later in the 1750s, when a member of the Cuervo family (yes, that’s Jose Cuervo of tequila ubiquity) was granted permission to make mezcal near a town called Tequila, in the state of Jalisco.